-Section 12.2 - Day Shift Assignments
+Section 12.1 - Day Shift Assignments

 - a.
 Day shift assignments will be determined by Management. - b.
-The day shift assignment to be filled and the necessary qualifications shall be announced by bulletin posted in a convenient location accessible to all employees for a period of at least 14 days.
-Certain day shift assignments may require extensive training prior to the actual assignment and those positions shall be posted and the individual may be selected for training purposes up to one year prior to the transfer to the position.
-An employee seeking to vacate a position with specialized requirements may be required to remain in the position while a replacement is trained to competently perform the duties. - c.
-In the event requiring the filling of a critical position, a temporary assignment/appointment may be made on an interim basis as prescribed in Section 12.3 and 12.4 of this contract, only until the proper procedure can be completed for filling such vacancies. - d.
+It should be understood that no one is exempt from the opportunity to serve in the day shift capacity and everyone can anticipate being assigned to these responsibilities at least once during their tenure with the Port of Seattle Fire Department. - c.
+The day shift assignment to be filled and the necessary qualifications shall be announced by bulletin posted in a convenient location accessible to all employees for a period of at least fourteen (14) calendar days.
+Certain day shift assignments may require extensive training prior to the actual assignment and those positions shall be posted and the individual may be selected for training purposes up to one (1) year prior to the transfer to the position.
+An employee who has fulfilled their commitment and is seeking to vacate a position with specialized requirements may be required to remain in the position for up to ninety (90) calendar days while a replacement is trained to competently perform the duties. - d.
+In the event requiring the filling of a critical position, a temporary assignment/appointment may be made on an interim basis as prescribed in Section 12.3 and 12.4 of this contract, only until the proper procedure can be completed for filling such vacancies. - e.
 Attempts will be made to provide notice of the available assignments to all bargaining unit personnel on authorized leave of more than ten (10) calendar days in duration.
 These attempts will be made by email and phone.
-If an employee wants to be contacted for this purpose at a phone number other than his/her usual contact number, it is his/her responsibility to notify the Department in advance. - e.
+If an employee wants to be contacted for this purpose at a phone number other than his/her usual contact number, it is his/her responsibility to notify the Department in advance. - f.
 Members interested in available day shift assignments must submit a transfer request, through channels, to be considered eligible for positions available.
-Said requests must be received by management by the close of business on the 15th day after the initial posting. - f.
-Applicants requesting transfer who can demonstrate past experience in fire service assignments related to the available work, or can demonstrate and verify completed training specific to the available assignment will be given additional consideration during the selection process. - g.
-Applicants for available firefighter positions must be Firefighter A by the date of appointment to said Position to be qualified for assignments.
-When no "A" Firefighters apply, the grade step may be reduced to "B" and then "C" Firefighter. - h.
-It should be further understood that no one is exempt from the opportunity to serve in the day shift capacity and everyone can anticipate being assigned to these responsibilities at least once during their tenure with the Port of Seattle Fire Department.
-Individuals transferred to such assignments serve at the discretion of management.
-Term of assignment will depend on the position, personal expertise, additional educational opportunities provided and normally would be for a period of 2 years, plus or minus a few months.
-(See Appendix A, Pay Rates, 5(c) The Training
+Said requests must be received by management by the close of business on the 15th day after the initial posting. - g.
+Applicants requesting transfer who can demonstrate past experience in fire service assignments related to the available work, or can demonstrate and verify completed training specific to the available assignment will be given additional consideration during the selection process.

+- h.
+Applicants for available firefighter positions must be Firefighter A by the date of appointment to said Position to be qualified for assignments. - i.
+Individuals transferred to such day shift assignments serve at the discretion of management.
+The term of a day shift assignment will depend on the position, personal expertise, additional educational opportunities provided and normally would be for a period of two (2) or four (4) years at the discretion of the employee.
+(See Appendix A, Pay Rates, 5(c)). - j.
+Management will interview applicants prior to a final decision. - k.
+When applicants are considered equal in all aspects under consideration for the specific job assignment, the tiebreaker shall be seniority.
+For this purpose, seniority shall be considered as time in rank.